 Suicide after abortion

 After an abortion, a number of behavioural and social outcomes have been observed which affect women's health and their ability to deal adequately with certain situations.
 Those who are most at risk of developing significant post-abortion psychological problems have already been listed.
-Post-abortion behaviours may be self-destructive and may even, as several studies have shown, include suicide, both actual and attempted.

 In 1995 Gilchrist (66) examined psychiatric complications following abortion and found that the relative risk for self-harm among the aborting group of his study cohort was 1.7, i.e. they were 70% more likely to self-harm than the non-aborting group.
 Similarly, Speckhards study of 30 women post-abortion, found that 65% had suicide ideation and 31% had attempted suicide.

 A major Finnish study undertaken by Gissler (67) using data from hospitals and government death certificates, established that the suicide rate in the year following childbirth, and the suicide rate in the year following an abortion, were dramatically different.
-The figures below represent the suicide rate per 100,000 women in Finland:

 1. Associated with childbirth 5.9

-2. Associated with miscarriage 13.1
+2. Associated with miscarriage 18.1

 3. Associated with abortion 34.7